-An extension of enrollment is available.
-The extension extends the enrollment period two months for a fee of \$75.
+A two-month extension of enrollment is available for a fee of \$75 for most students; however, students who enrolled at their home institution through Acadeum are not eligible and cannot receive an extension.
 Only one extension is available per course enrollment.
 Requests for an extension must be received in our office prior to the expiration date to avoid being dropped from the course and receiving a "W" in the course.